hike-eclat/docs/docs/hike_programs.rst

 hike_pass()
 ^^^^^^^^^^^
 Take the decision to pass the packet to the Linux kernel for further processing.
-The packet is not processed by the other programs in the eCLAT chain.
+The packet is not processed by the next programs in the eCLAT chain.

 hike_drop()
 ^^^^^^^^^^^
 Take the decision to drop the packet.
-The packet is not processed by the other programs in the eCLAT chain.
+The packet is not processed by the next programs in the eCLAT chain.

 monitor(u64 ``event``)
 ^^^^^^^^^^^